abpframework/abp/docs/en/Migration-Guides/Abp-7_4.md

 This document is a guide for upgrading ABP v7.3 solutions to ABP v7.4.
 There are a few changes in this version that may affect your applications, please read it carefully and apply the necessary changes to your application.

+## Bumped the `Microsoft.Extensions.FileProviders.Embedded` Package Version To v7.0.10

+In this version, the `Microsoft.Extensions.FileProviders.Embedded` (and other `Microsoft.*` packages) upgraded to the latest version, which is v7.0.10.
+Therefore, in your solution, you should update the `Microsoft.Extensions.FileProviders.Embedded` package (and other `Microsoft.*` packages) version to v7.0.10.
+This package typically would be in your `Domain.Shared` project and other projects that have embedded resource(s).
+So, search this package through your solution and update it accordingly.

+> You can check [this issue](https://github.com/abpframework/abp/pull/17516) to see the updated package versions.

 ## Renamed the `AddGlobalFilters<>` method as `FilterQueryable<>` in `IMongoDbRepositoryFilterer`

 ABP Framework provides services to automatically filter data on querying from a database.
 Prior to this version, creating a new class that derives from the `MongoDbRepositoryFilterer` and overriding its `AddGlobalFilters` method was needed for implementing a data filter for [MongoDB](../MongoDB.md).